i2y/castella/docs/getting-started.md

 $ pip install .[sdl]
 ```

-If SDL2 is not already installed in your environment, please install it as well.
+#### If you want to install another SDL2 shared library
+SDL2 shared library itself would be installed with the above command, but if you'd like to install another SDL2 shared library, you can do it as well.

 You can download and use precompiled version from [this page](https://www.libsdl.org/download-2.0.php).

 After downloading and storing it, please set the installed folder path to the environment variable `PYSDL2_DLL_PATH`.